13 low-impact exercise equipment options to maximize your fitness journey

 Courtesy Cassidy Mckenna / Courtesy Danielle Murphy

 At-home workouts can be the best solution when you have a busy schedule and minimal time to break a sweat at the gym.
-With so many quality pieces of indoor exercise equipment on the market currently, working out from the comfort of your home is a doable task.
+With so many quality pieces of indoor exercise equipment on the market currently, working out from the comfort of your home is easier than ever.

 To keep up with your fitness journey, Shop TODAY talked to two fitness experts for the best workout tips and low-impact exercises to maintain your overall wellness.
 We also found several topnotch low-impact exercise equipment options that will keep you in shape.